John Scotus Eriugena: Life

 Johannes Scotus Eriugena was educated in Ireland.
 He moved to France (about 845) at the invitation of Carolingian King Charles the Bald.
 He succeeded Alcuin of York (735–804), the leading scholar of the Carolingian Renaissance, as head of the Palace School.
 The reputation of this school increased greatly under Eriugena's leadership, and he was treated with indulgence by the king.
 Whereas Alcuin was a schoolmaster rather than a philosopher, Eriugena was a noted Greek scholar, a skill which, though rare at that time in Western Europe, was used in the learning tradition of Early and Medieval Ireland, as evidenced by the use of Greek script in medieval Irish manuscripts.
 He remained in France for at least thirty years, and it was almost certainly during this period that he wrote his various works.
+An early 9th century manuscript of De Divisione Naturae (shelfmarked 'Reims, Bibliothèque Municipale, MS 875') seems to contain marginal corrections of the text written in John Erigena's own hand.

 The latter part of his life is unclear.
 There is a story that in 882 he was invited to Oxford by Alfred the Great, laboured there for many years, became abbot at Malmesbury, and was stabbed to death by his pupils with their styli.
 Whether this is to be taken literally or figuratively is not clear, and some scholars think it may refer to some other Johannes.
 William Turner says the tradition has no support in contemporary documents and may well have arisen from some confusion of names on the part of later historians.

 He probably never left France, and the date of his death is generally given as 877.
 From the evidence available, it is impossible to determine whether he was a cleric or a layman; the general conditions of the time make it likely that he was a cleric and perhaps a monk.